Writing & Creativity Workshops

 As part of our mission to help support writers that identify as women, we offer affordable workshops on a variety of topics to help you hone your skills as a writer.
 We currently run two sessions a year, in fall and winter, and have invited a variety of speakers to work with us.

-Look for our next round of workshops in Fall 2019!
+Look for our next round of workshops in Winter 2019!

 Most recently, our winter 2019 round of workshops included:

 Unblocking the Muse: a workshop on creativity and finding inspiration